City Cast Portland logo

 🦦 Fun & Facts: From Coral Reefs to the Cupola

-Did you know about the Portland Aquarium at the corner of 11th Avenue and Harvey Milk Street?
+Did you know about the Portland Aquarium at the corner of at the corner of Broadway and Alder Street?
 No one will declare you a Dory if you didn’t, because instead of giant tanks filled with water, you’ll find a series of rooms teeming with aquatic cartoon critters painted by artist Mike Bennett.
 The immersive experience guides visitors through six different biomes, challenging you to locate every species listed in the fact-filled compendium, from the clownfish to the blue whale; it also serves as a platform for the Elakha Alliance’s efforts to reestablish a healthy sea otter population in Oregon.

 Now for a different type of exploration.
 Pioneer Courthouse Square has worn many faces over its lifetime — first as a school, then a hotel, followed by a parking lot, and finally, after an international design competition, the plaza we know today.
 Since 1875, its namesake hall of justice, Pioneer Courthouse, has watched the changes unfold.
 Taking the self-guided tour of the building opens a fascinating window to the past and the tales that unfolded in the judges’ chambers, the library, the cupola, and other historic spaces.